 In the U.S. House, Nevada’s delegation now includes three Democrats and one Republican.

-At the state level as of 2021, Nevada has a Democratic governor (who supports the ACA and is working to protect it from being overturned in the California v.
+At the state level as of 2022, Nevada has a Democratic governor (who supports the ACA and worked to protect it from being overturned in the California v.
 Texas/Texas v.
-Azar lawsuit), and a Democratic majority in both the Senate and the Assembly.
+Azar lawsuit; ultimately the ACA was upheld by the Supreme Court in that case, in 2021), and a Democratic majority in both the Senate and the Assembly.